 The tension in a strung racquet

 The racquet was strung with a Kirschbaum Proline II 1.25 mm (polyester) string at 23 kg.
-The tension was monitored until the strings broke after five weeks (800 hours) and 8 hours of playing:
+The tension was monitored until the strings broke after 35 days and 8 hours of playing:

-One of the main reasons for doing this test was to see how well RacquetTune was able to monitor the tension drop.
+The main reasons for doing this test was to see how well RacquetTune was able to monitor the tension drop.
 Since the load cell and the app were measuring two different things (two strings vs an overall tension) the absolute value would probably be different, but the trend should hopefully be the same.
-So taking the same data as the figure above and including the RacquetTune results gives the figures below.
-Both curves show the same data, but in the first one the x-axis is the time in log-scale, which makes the beginning more clear and also makes it easier to compare the trends.

 This is a very satisfying result and shows that RacquetTune can be relied on to monitor the right trend of the racquet.
 That the tension of the two main strings is lower than the overall tension is to be expected.
 A further illustration of the good correlation can be given by plotting the two tensions vs each other: